-Action 4: Supplemental resources supporting standards aligned instruction: For this action the district provided supplemental resources and instruction for all students including our English learners through various learning modalities and multiple opportunities to access content standards in ELA/ELD/MATH/SCIENCE STEM using supplemental curriculum, software, materials and supplies.
+Analysis Statement: For this action the district provided supplemental resources and instruction for all students including our English learners through various learning modalities and multiple opportunities to access content standards in ELA/ELD/MATH/SCIENCE STEM using supplemental curriculum, software, materials and supplies.
 All these supplemental resources were effective in providing access to Standards-Based instruction.
-They provided continuity in learning during the COVID-19 pandemic whether students were in-person or at home.
-The expectation was to increase the ELA and MATH results in CAASPP.
-The 2021 Spring MATH CAASPP scores reflect a consistent trend of MATH growth of 21% Met or Exceeded as compared to Local scores in Illuminate of 15% Met or Exceeded during to the COVID-19 pandemic 2020.
-The 2021 Spring ELA CAASPP scores reflect a consistent trend of ELA growth of 35.02% Met or Exceeded as compared to Local scores in Illuminate of 12.8% Met or Exceeded during to the COVID-19 pandemic 2020.
+They provided continuity in learning during the COVID-19 post-pandemic transition to in-person learning.
+The expected outcome was to increase the ELA and MATH performance results in CAASPP to the Low Income student group in comparison to all-student group.
+The 2022 Spring MATH CAASPP scores reflect MATH growth of 6% to a 27% Met or Exceeded as compared to 2021 Spring MATH CAASPP scores of 21% Met or Exceeded during the COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect ELA slight decline of 34.74% Met or Exceeded as compared to 2021 Spring ELA CAASPP scores of 35% Met or Exceeded during the COVID-19 pandemic 2021.
 We believe these results indicate that this action was successful.